DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 <p><strong><em>Legendary Resistance (1/day).</em></strong> If Kiril fails a saving throw, he can choose to succeed instead.</p>
 <p><strong><em>Indomitable.</em></strong> If Kiril would be paralyzed or stunned, he is slowed instead.
 (His speed is halved, he has disadvantage on Dexterity saving throws, and creatures have advantage on attacks made against him.)</p>
 <p><strong><em>Keen Hearing and Smell.</em></strong> Kiril has advantage on Wisdom (Perception) checks that rely on hearing or smell.</p>
-<p><strong><em>Weak Grip.</em></strong> If Kiril takes 30 damage or more on a single turn, he must succeed on a DC 20 Strength saving throw at the end of that turn or release any creatures he is grappling.</p>
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Kiril makes one attack with his claws and one attack with his bite.
 He can replace the bite with a swallow if he already has a target restrained with his bite.</p>
 <p><strong><em>Claws.</em></strong> <em>Melee Weapon Attack:</em> +11 to hit, range 10 ft., 1 target. <em>Hit:</em> 15 (4d4 + 5) slashing damage, and the target must succeed on a DC 18 Dexterity saving throw or be pushed 10 feet away or grappled (Kiril's choice).</p>